 Your Guide To Becoming A Digital Nomad in Madrid

-First things first, how do you stay in Spain?
-Just like other Schengen countries, the visa guidelines vary from country of origin.
-For digital nomads coming from America, you can enter Spain on a tourist visa which is valid for 90 days.
-After that, you have to leave the Schengen zone for at least 180 days to return on a tourist visa.
-For those interested in a longer stay, check out these guidelines on how to get an autónomo visa in Spain.
+First things first: How to stay in Spain?
+As with other Schengen countries, the visa guidelines vary depending on your country of origin.
+For digital nomads from the US, you can enter Spain on a tourist visa valid for 90 days.
+After that, you must leave the Schengen zone for at least 180 days before returning for another tourist visa.

 The vibrant capital of Spain has long attracted expats to its borders.
 Between the appeal of the Spanish way of life, and the plethora of opportunities for English-speakers, Madrid is one of the top destinations in Europe for digital nomads.